sintef-ocean/conan-miniconda/README.md

 Option | Default | Domain
 ---|---|---
-channesl | conda-forge | Comma separated string list packages | flang,clangdev,perl,libflang | Comma separated string list
+channels | conda-forge | Comma separated list packages | flang,clangdev,perl,libflang | Comma separated list

 ## Known recipe issues

 - The conda virtual environment is not activated by default.
-To use in a recipe, you need an active `RunEnvironment` and then call `conda activate && <your command>`
+To use in a conan recipe, you need an active `RunEnvironment` and then call `conda activate && <your command>` in a `self.run`
-- The installation interferes with other conda installations in that it uses default (global) locations for some settings (see `conda config --show`)
+- The installation interferes with other conda installations.
+It uses default (global) locations for some settings (see `conda config --show`)